stephdl/ns8-postgresql16/README.md

 Let's assume that the mattermost instance is named `postgresql1`.

 Launch `configure-module`, by setting the following parameters:
-- `host`: a fully qualified domain name for the application
+- `host`: a fully qualified domain name for the pgadmin application
 - `http2https`: enable or disable HTTP to HTTPS redirection (true/false)
 - `lets_encrypt`: enable or disable Let's Encrypt certificate (true/false)